kby-ai/FaceAttribute-Android/README.md

 Moreover, the demo can compute scores for different face attributes from a gallery image, including liveness, face orientation (yaw, roll, pitch), face quality, luminance of the face, facial occlusion, eye closure, mouth opening, age, and gender.

-:star: :star: :star: Do not forget to star (Top right of this page) it if you like this repo :star: :star: :star:

 > The demo is integrated with KBY-AI's Premium Face Mobile SDK.

   | Basic      | Standard | Premium |